A so(2,2) extension of JT gravity via the Virasoro-Kac-Moody semidirect product: The Poisson Sigma Model

 \subsection{Asymptotic Symmetries}

 Let's now focus on the fate of the boundary symmetries and the form of the reduced boundary action.
 The equation of motion \eqref{eomO} fixes the connection $\Omega$ to be pure gauge

-this condition, together with $\Omega|_{S^1}=\mathfrak{Z}|_{S^1}\dd u$ just reproduces the same symmetry breaking mechanism of the SL$(2,R)$ Poisson Sigma Model, except for the presence of a global SO$(2,2)$ symmetry in the \eqref{POGASO22} action.
-We deduce that the operation of enlarging the gauge group does not amount to a generalization of the boundary dynamics with respect to the pure JT gravity case.
-Now we show that, imposing further boundary conditions, the symmetry breaking mechanism can change dramatically and the boundary dynamics can be understood in terms of coadjoint orbits of Diff$(S^1)\ltimes \mathcal{LG}$ for some $\mathcal{G}$ depending on these additional boundary conditions.
+This condition, together with \eqref{nbc}, reproduces the same symmetry breaking mechanism of the SL$(2,\R)$-PSM, except for the presence of a global SO$(2,2)$ symmetry in the action \eqref{POGASO22}.
+The allowed gauge transformation are therefore the SO$(2,2)$ gauge transformations which are constant at the boundary.
+Now we show that imposing further boundary conditions can dramatically change the symmetry breaking mechanism and the boundary dynamics can be understood in terms of coadjoint orbits of Diff$(S^1)\ltimes \mathcal{LG}$, for some $\mathcal{G}$ depending on the additional choices made.